Distributed Split Computing Using Diffusive Metrics for UAV Swarms: Problem Formulation and System Model

 \subsection{Task Computation Model}

 We consider machine learning tasks that are partitioned into L layers, represented as nodes in a DAG for the Machine learning task.
 The execution order of this task $T$ is decided by this DAG.
-Each layer $l \in \{1,2,\ldots,L\}$ requires $G_l$ gigaflops to complete.
-Each UAV $v_i$ provides a computational capacity of $F_i$ gigaflops per second.
-Thus, the delay to compute layer $l$ at UAV $v_i$ is given by
+Each layer $l \in \{1,2,\ldots,L\}$ requires $G_l$ GFLOPs ($10^9$ floating point operations per second) to complete.
+Each UAV $v_i$ provides a computational capacity of $F_i$ GFLOPs per second.
+Thus, the delay to compute layer $l$ at UAV $v_i$ is given by:

 When processed entirely on a single node $v_i$, the overall computation delay is determined by the sum of delays along the longest dependency chain in the DAG.
 For tasks with purely sequential dependencies, this simplifies to